 In general, no. The official branding has been removed from the Basilisk repo.
 If you are a Linux distribution package maintainer and would like to package Basilisk for your distribution, please contact me and we can work something out.

-Officially the Basilisk Development Team releases binaries for 32 and 64-bit Windows and 64-bit Linux.
+Officially the Basilisk Development Team releases binaries for 32 and 64-bit Windows as well as x86_64 and aarch64 Linux.
+The Linux builds support both GTK2 and GTK3.

-There are also beta builds contributed by dbsoft for Intel/ARM macOS, 64-bit x86 FreeBSD, and ARM 64-bit Linux.
+There are also beta builds contributed by dbsoft for Intel/ARM macOS and 64-bit x86 FreeBSD.

 Let us know if you're able to get Basilisk building on other operating systems and architectures!
 We'd love to release builds for more systems!